-December 14, 2022 —Staff members at Kendal at Lexington recently “bit” into some friendly competition.
+June 1, 2023 —Staff members at Kendal at Lexington recently dived into some friendly competition.

-In a “Shark Tank” themed contest held on November 15, fashioned after the popular television series of the same name, eight staff members or teams pitched their best ideas to enhance the employee experience.
+In a contest held on November 15, eight staff members or teams pitched their best ideas to enhance the employee experience.
 The special master of ceremonies was the always entertaining president of the Resident Association, Paul Cormier.

 Judges were fellow, not-so-fierce staff members who ultimately chose three winners based on how well their ideas would enhance staff happiness and support workforce engagement.
 Other criteria were clear presentation (in person or via video), cost management, request compliance, implementation within a year, and “level of awesomeness.”